 Differences in Marketing: Traditional Marketing vs. Online Advertising

-Earning an online MBA with a concentration in digital marketing can prepare graduates for leadership in both traditional marketing and digital advertising.
+Earning an online MBA with a concentration in digital marketing can prepare graduates for leadership in both traditional and digital marketing.
 Here’s a look at the differences between the two.

 Traditional marketing essentially refers to any marketing campaign that has been in use for decades and pre-dates the digital age.
 This includes advertising in print publications, newsletters, direct mailings, television, billboards and radio.